 I investigate life, thinking, creativity, relationships, and human nature, like an artist.
 Yes, I am an artist.
 I say the obvious because I have realized lately that I always put myself in roles that undermine my freedom as a creative, communicative artist.

 So, who am I?
 I cannot say.
-I can say that I have fire in my belly about some things, that I cannot stop singing when I feel good and when I feel desperate.
+I can say that I have a fire in my belly about some things, that I cannot stop singing when I feel good and when I feel desperate.
 I cannot stop writing when I am clear about what the world is like and when I have no idea who I am and what I am doing here.

-I know I cannot stop feeling encouraged when I see the human spirit overcome difficulty, pain, trauma or separation and I cannot stop aching when I see situations where humans treat each other wrongly.
+I know I cannot stop feeling encouraged when I see the human spirit overcome difficulty, pain, trauma, or separation and I cannot stop aching when I see situations where humans treat each other wrongly.

 I do love the little things in life, making a cake, tickling my children, massaging my partner, watching a movie, being moved to tears by the new song of a songwriter I like.
 Still, I feel I am interested in seeing where we take our lives, as individuals and as a society.